cja5553/RESTEP/README.md

 1. you'd first need to create a [huggingface](https://huggingface.co) account if you do not have one.
 2. Create and store a new access token.
 To learn more, please refer to [huggingface.co/docs/hub/en/security-tokens](https://huggingface.co/docs/hub/en/security-tokens).
 3. Note: Some pre-trained large language models (LLMs) may require permissions.
 For more information, please refer to [huggingface.co/docs/hub/en/models-gated](https://huggingface.co/docs/hub/en/models-gated).
+4. Request for permission for `meta-llama/Llama-3.1-8B-Instruct` at https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct.